 10. A book with a cat on the cover

 This book is on my children’s literature reading list.
-It comes highly recommended, and the cat is gorgeous.
+It is a Newbery Medal winner.

 11. A book by an author who uses a pseudonym